greenplum-db/gpdb-archive/gpMgmt/bin/README.md

   +- Should have a wrapper class around a pygresql connection object!

-util/gp_utils.py     - Greenplum related utility functions that are not Commands util/ssh_session.py  - SSH and SCP related utility functions brought in from gpmlib.py/gplib.py
+util/gp_utils.py     - Greenplum related utility functions that are not Commands util/ssh_session.py  - SSH and RSYNC related utility functions brought in from gpmlib.py/gplib.py
-                       that are used by gpssh, gpscp and gpssh-exkeys
+                       that are used by gpssh, gpsync and gpssh-exkeys

 ## Testing Management Scripts (unit tests)